 - 1. Injury in the classroom or clinical setting must be reported immediately to the nursing instructor so the necessary medical care can be initiated with the appropriate agency, and to complete the college documentation of the injury. - 2.
 Any student with a visible injury or illness involving a potential communicable disease will be required to furnish a clearance statement from the physician before returning to the class or clinical setting.
 Examples of the above include; conditions requiring casts, canes, slings, elastic bandages, skin rashes, sore throats, and draining or open wounds. - 3.
 Students who are pregnant must notify the instructor and the Associate Dean of Nursing and Allied Health as soon as the pregnancy is confirmed.
-The pregnant student must submit a letter from their physicians stating any restrictions on their activities.
-Pregnant students need a physician's note to participate in the program.
-Pregnant students in their 2nd and 3rd trimester must submit a monthly physician's clearance to participate in the program.

-- 4. Due to the nature of direct patient care and lack of flexibility in training schedules, the Nursing Program does not guarantee accommodation of any restriction identified by the physician.
+The pregnant student must submit a letter from their healthcare provider stating any restrictions on their activities.
+Pregnant students need a healthcare provider's note to participate in the program.
+Pregnant students in their 3rd trimester must submit a monthly healthcare provider's clearance to participate in the program. - 4.
+Due to the nature of direct patient care and lack of flexibility in training schedules, the Nursing Program does not guarantee accommodation of any restriction identified by a healthcare provider.
 If the restriction cannot be accommodated, the student will be withdrawn from the program. - 5.
-Letters from physician regarding student illness, surgery, injury or pregnancy must include limitations or restrictions as well as a statement defining classroom and clinical activities allowed.
-Any exclusion must be followed up by a written release from the physician before returning to full activity. - 6.
-In all circumstances, students must be able to meet specified learning objectives, with consideration of the restrictions stipulated by the physician, to remain in good standing in the nursing program.
+Letters from a healthcare provider regarding student illness, surgery, injury or pregnancy must include limitations or restrictions as well as a statement defining classroom and clinical activities allowed.
+Any exclusion must be followed up by a written release from the healthcare provider before returning to full activity. - 6.
+In all circumstances, students must be able to meet specified learning objectives, with consideration of the restrictions stipulated by the healthcare provider, to remain in good standing in the nursing program.